camelgod/playnite-setup-guide/README.md

 # List of emulator command line arguments

 For some reason its really difficult to find full documentation of arguments for emulators.
+I've tried to collect them here.

 ## Lime3DS / Citra
 I use Lime3DS, which is based on Citra.